 Asparagus is synonymous with elegance, whether it’s served with Hollandaise for an indulgent breakfast or nibbled on as a tasty canapé.
 These sophisticated spears also work particularly well when wrapped in high quality meat.
 Wrap your asparagus spears with prosciutto (or a similar dry-cured ham) and lightly cover with olive oil, before roasting for 8-10 minutes in the oven until crisp.
 For a vegetarian option, wrap the asparagus in a thin spiral of puff pastry then brush with beaten egg and scatter with grated Parmesan and cook for 15-20 minutes.

 Who doesn’t love a brownie?
 Depending on your cookie cutter collection, try experimenting with all sorts of shapes and styles, from stars to snowmen to trees.
 Just don’t forget add a final flourish of icing sugar at the end!
-While a triple chocolate brownie is always a recipe for success in our eyes, seasonal variations to try include: chocolate orange, rum and raisin and brandy and cranberry – yum!
+While a triple chocolate brownie is always a recipe for success in my eyes, seasonal variations to try include: chocolate orange, rum and raisin and brandy and cranberry – yum!